davs3275/sbs/med/collier.md

 ---
-1.16 In my adoptive father I observed a smooth and inoffensive temper, with great steadiness in keeping close to measures judiciously taken ; a greatness proof against vanity and the impressions of pomp and power.
+1.16 In my adoptive father I observed a smooth and inoffensive temper, with great steadiness in keeping close to measures judiciously taken; a greatness proof against vanity and the impressions of pomp and power.
 From him a prince might learn to love business and action, and be constantly at it; to be